 We normally conduct an evaluation that will last from 2-4 sessions.
 During this time, you and your therapist can decide if they are the right person to provide the services you need in order to meet your treatment goals.
-If psychotherapy is begun, then usually sessions are 50 minute in length and occur weekly or every other week.
-Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 24 hours advance notice of cancellation [unless we both agree that you were unable to attend due to circumstances beyond your control].
+If psychotherapy is begun, then sessions are up to 60 minutes in length and occur on a varied frequency (e.g. weekly, 2x monthly, monthly) depending on need.
+Once an appointment is scheduled, you will be expected to pay for it unless you provide 24 hours advance notice of cancellation [unless client/clinician agree that you were unable to attend due to circumstances beyond your control].
 It is important to note that insurance companies do not provide reimbursement for cancelled sessions.